OGRECave/ogre/Docs/src/high-level-programs.md

 }
 ```

-External GLSL functions are attached to the program that needs them by using ’attach’ and including the names of all external programs required on the same line separated by spaces.
+External GLSL functions are attached to the program that needs them by using `attach` and including the names of all external programs required on the same line separated by spaces.
 This can be done for both vertex and fragment programs.

 ## GLSL Texture Samplers {#GLSL-Texture-Samplers}

-To pass texture unit index values from the material script to texture samplers in glsl use ’int’ type named parameters.
+To pass texture unit index values from the material script to texture samplers in glsl use `int` type named parameters.
 See the example below:<br>

 excerpt from GLSL example.frag source: